 What's the CRG?

-The Centre for Genomic Regulation (CRG) is an international biomedical research institute of excellence, created in December 2000.
-It is a non-profit foundation funded by the Catalan Government through the Departments of Economy & Knowledge and Health, the Spanish Ministry of Economy, Industry and Competitiveness, the "la Caixa" Banking Foundation, and includes the participation of Pompeu Fabra University.
+The Centre for Genomic Regulation (CRG) is an international biomedical research institute of excellence, created in July 2000.
+It is a non-profit foundation funded by the Catalan Government through the Department of Business & Knowledge and the Department of Health, the Spanish Ministry of Science & Innovation, the "la Caixa" Banking Foundation, and includes the participation of Pompeu Fabra University.

 The mission of the CRG is to discover and advance knowledge for the benefit of society, public health and economic prosperity.

 The CRG believes that the medicine of the future depends on the groundbreaking science of today.
 This requires an interdisciplinary scientific team focused on understanding the complexity of life from the genome to the cell to a whole organism and its interaction with the environment, offering an integrated view of genetic diseases.